michael-sevcik/WebScraper/Docs/ProgramDocumentation.md

 ## Downloader

-The downloader is a module that is responsible for downloading the web pages, it is implemented as a [HttpClient](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httpclient?view=net-5.0) wrapper and it uses [HAP](https://html-agility-pack.net/) to parse the incomming HTML.
+The downloader is a module that is responsible for downloading the web pages, it is implemented as a [HttpClient](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httpclient?view=net-5.0) wrapper and it uses [HAP](https://html-agility-pack.net/) to parse the incoming HTML.

 ## WebScraper - module